k-lak/cascade_extended_state_observer/README.md

 ## How to use
 1. Select initial parameters in script files in the `init_procedures` folder.
 2. Run initialization script `init.m` from the root folder.
 3. To simulate the selected control system and plot the results, run script `performSingleSimulation.m` from the `simulation_procedures` folder.
+Alternatively, you can simply run the `ObserverTest.slx` model and look at the results by running script `plotData.m`.
 >To run a comparison between control systems with different observer architectures, run script `performObserverComparison.m` from the `simulation_procedures` folder.

 ### Program tree